eventespresso/event-espresso-core/templates/README.txt

  To make customizations to the Event Espresso templates.
-Please copy the espresso_default folder into your themes folder, then activate it via WP > Appearance > themes.
+Please copy the "Espresso_Arabica_2014" folder into your themes folder, then activate it via WP > Appearance > themes.